d-wiltshire/FluNet/README.md

 ## Goal

-The goal of this project is to serve as a teaching tool for SQL students by demonstrating and explaining intermediate-level SQL concepts (using PostgreSQL).
+The goal of this project is to serve as a teaching tool for SQL students by demonstrating intermediate-level SQL concepts (using PostgreSQL).

 ## Table of contents
 - [CTEs](#ctes)